Main menu

 SQL injection

 Execution of SQL commands aimed at gaining unauthorized access to an online database.
-This type of attack occurs when for example entry fields of web forms designed to collect information from users allow passing unchecked user input to the database.
+This type of attack occurs when, for example, entry fields of web forms designed to collect information from users allow passing unchecked user input to the database.
 The countermeasure against this type of code injection is input validation, which limits the scope of user input that can be passed through an online form.

 Trojan horse